Connect with us

 The stage of building the product is also crucial for discovering and refining the company’s Ideal Customer Profile (ICP), he explains.

 “Initially, we had hypotheses about who our ICP would be, but through discovery, we learned who truly valued our product.
-The ICP evolves over time as the product develops, leading to a continuous cycle of adjustment and iteration.
+The ICP evolves as the product develops, leading to a continuous cycle of adjustment and iteration.
 We started with a hypothesis targeting a specific ICP and adapted as we gained insights and feedback,” Prince says.

 Customer feedback very much played a significant role in refining their product experience, which in turn shaped their ICP.
 Starting with the initial vision, they gathered feedback from customers, allowing them to adjust and improve their product over time.